ticketmaster/googleanalytics_exporter/README.md

 # Google Real Time Analytics to Prometheus

-Obtains Google Analytics RealTime metrics, and presents them to prometheus for scraping.
+Obtains Google Analytics RealTime metrics, dimensions, and presents them to prometheus for scraping.

 ---